dotNATE/personal-portfolio/README.md

 ## To-Do

-1. Possibly introduce CSS grid layout to aid in layout of page
+1. Consider introducing CSS grid to aid in layout of page
-2. use img tag instead of div w/ background-image in about-me section - this will increase accesibility
+2. use img tag instead of div w/ background-image in about-me section - this will increase accesibility [DONE]
-3. Re-write CSS for "about-me" section
+3. Re-write CSS for "about-me" section [DONE]
 4. Add Icons and links to project section (links to as yet built, separate projects archive)
+5. Re-design contact links to increase accessibility - include words